RandyGaul/cute_framework/doc/graphics/sokol.md

 For basic sprite drawing Cute's sprite batching system internally uses sokol_gfx.
 Cute's pixel art upscale feature also makes use of sokol_gfx for the render to texture and scaling effect.

 Learning how to use Sokol GFX isn't necessary unless you want to start implementing your own custom shader effects.
 In this case there are [some tutorials online](https://floooh.github.io/2017/07/29/sokol-gfx-tour.html) available!
+However, the best place to learn about sokol_gfx.h is to look at the [source code directly](https://github.com/RandyGaul/cute_framework/blob/master/include/sokol/sokol_gfx.h), as the code is *heavily documented* with top-notch documentation.

 # Sokol Shader Compiler